 RVs – there are limited hookups for RVs on the Paul Smith’s Campus.
 Please let me know ASAP if you are planning on bring a RV.

-CLOTHING: The weather is generally pleasant in the Adirondacks in July; days can be warm and evenings are often cool.
+The weather is generally pleasant in the Adirondacks in July; days can be warm and evenings are often cool.
 Cold snaps are possible, so participants should be prepared with warm clothing.
 Please come prepared for any weather; we paddle unless it is storming.

-GEAR/EQUIPMENT: Bring a canoe, paddles, PFD (to be worn at all times when on the water), and kneeling pad.
+Bring a canoe, paddles, PFD (to be worn at all times when on the water), and kneeling pad.
 Instructors will teach you in the canoe that you bring.
-If you need to rent a canoe, paddles, PFD and/or kneeling pad, please let us know ASAP, since rentals are limited and will be provided on a first-come-first-served basis.
+If you need to rent a canoe, paddle, PFD and/or kneeling pad, please let us know ASAP, since rentals are limited and will be provided on a first-come-first-served basis.
 Additional items to bring include mosquito repellent, flashlight/headlamp, camp chair, sunscreen, and water bottle.

-Select the desired courses, meals, lodging, and gear rental (if needed) on the Registration Form and mail it, with the Waiver, Medical Form and payment to Robyn Lowenthal, at the address on the registration form.
+Select the desired courses, meals, lodging, and gear rental (if needed) on the Registration Form and mail it, with the Waiver, Medical Form, Photo Release and payment to Robyn Lowenthal, at the address on the registration form.
 Please note that there is a $50 ACS registration/insurance fee that is required for all participants whether or not you sleep on site or choose to take classes.
 Early registration discount will be available.
 Confirmation will be sent upon receipt of registration.
 Final registration deadline is July 5th.